 Here is another example of a typical outline that does not stand out.

-Here are a few points and ideas that can make your set stand out:
+Below are a few points and ideas that can make your sets stand out.

 There are a few icon styles that have become the standard for all designers: glyph, outline, filled outline, flat, isometric etc. Even if there are a few standard styles, that does not mean that you should always play into just these presets.
 There are still new things to explore.
 Here are a few examples: